Topics of plans for the section "Knowledge"

 Explanation

-When analyzing the answer, it is taken into account:
+When analyzing the response, the following is taken into account:

-Compliance of the structure of the proposed response plan of a complex type;
+Correspondence of the structure of the proposed answer to a plan of a complex type;

-The presence of plans pointing to understand the examinations of the main aspects of this topic, without which it cannot be disclosed on the merits;
+The presence of plan items indicating that the examinee understands the main aspects of this topic, without which it cannot be disclosed on the merits;

 The correctness of the wording of the points of the plan.

-The wording of the points of the plan, having an abstract-formal nature and not reflecting the specifics of the theme, are not counted during evaluation.
+The wording of the points of the plan, which are abstract and formal in nature and do not reflect the specifics of the topic, are not counted in the assessment.

 1. The concept of global problems, their types: